-Werribee Gorge and Falcons Rim is a 13.7km, grade 4 hike located in the Werribee Gorge State Park, Victoria.
-The hike should take around 4 hrs to complete.
+Werribee Gorge and Falcons Rim is a 13.7km, grade 4 hike in Werribee Gorge State Park, Victoria.
+This hike typically takes 4 hours to complete.

 Warning